Statement of Principle

 - To design appropriate curricula and extra curricula opportunities for students to voice their views within and beyond the Academy in a ‘professional’ way

 - To promote active citizenship by establishing a functioning democratic body with real impact in the Academy

-- Any pupil in Key Stages 2, 3 and 4 will be able to put themselves forward to be elected as a member of the Pupil Council.
+- Any pupil in Key Stages 2 will be able to put themselves forward to be elected as a member of the Pupil Council.

 - The Pupil Council will consist of two pupils from each year group within the Academy.

-- Pupil Council meetings will be chaired by a member of the Senior Leadership team.
+- Pupil Council meetings will be chaired by the teacher responsible for Pupil Leadership.

 - The Pupil Council will take place once every half term.

 - A Year Council will exist in each Year Group.
 The Year Council will be made up of the Year Groups elected Form Reps.